bcgov/digital-trust-toolkit/applications/application_bc_tenure_and_resource_stewardship_branch.md

 The purpose of this governance framework is to describe the rules/policies/procedures for verifiable credential exchanges involving the Tenure and Resource Stewardship Branch (TRSB) with the open global community.
 The purpose of the rules is to enable all actors to understand agreed upon standards, terminology and processes that allow the community to interact with TRSB in a trusted manner.
 This will help determine a governing framework and operating model for a global ecosystem that identifies how credentials can be issued, held, and verified.

 ## 1.7.
 Scope
-The Tenure and Resource Stewardship Branch (TRSB) is a participant in an open ecosystem and the focus of this framework is to describe the process Tenure uses for digital exchanges on Indy networks.
+The Tenure and Resource Stewardship Branch (TRSB) is a participant in an open ecosystem and the focus of this framework is to describe the process TRSB uses for digital exchanges on Indy networks.

 ## 1.8.
 Objectives